markpash/wepn_home_device/usr/local/pproxy/tests/regression/README.txt

 * To run tests

 For local results:

-pytest wepn_regression.py
+> pytest wepn_regression.py --v

 For an HTML result, uploadable:

-pytest wepn_regression.py --html=report.html -s
+> pytest wepn_regression.py --html=report.html -s

+To run a subset of the tests, you can identify it as semi-regex:

+> pytest wepn-regression.py  -vv -k 'test_login or test_claim'